A library-friendly program with generous trigger policies

 An outstanding value for libraries

-In JSTOR’s DDA program, a title is triggered for acquisition when its usage reaches seven total item requests (for consortia, the threshold is customized based on the number of participating members).
-Usage of the frontmatter and backmatter doesn’t count toward the trigger threshold to ensure that only substantive use leads to a purchase.
+In JSTOR’s DDA program, a title is triggered for acquisition when its usage reaches four for frontlist; eight for backlist item requests (for consortia, the threshold is customized based on the number of participating members).
+Usage of the frontmatter and backmatter doesn’t count toward the trigger threshold to ensure that only substantive use leads to an acquisition.
 In addition, all usage under the trigger threshold is free; there are no short-term loan costs.

 We set our usage threshold for DDA triggers to ensure that the model is sustainable for both libraries and publishers.
-Our model guarantees that titles have already had significant usage when they are triggered for purchase, and post-purchase usage is high as well; in fact, ebooks acquired through our DDA program have an average of 7 item requests in the first year after purchase, and 9 in the second year.
+Our model guarantees that titles have already had significant usage when they are triggered for acquisition, and post-acquisition usage is high as well; in fact, ebooks acquired through our DDA program have an average of 7 item requests in the first year after acquisition, and 9 in the second year.

 Workflow options to suit your library’s needs